View more featured posts

 The mental health challenges of first responders are shaped by a range of factors, many of which are unique to this line of work.
 Here are some of the primary challenges they face:

 Given the unique challenges of first responders, mental health support needs to be specific and responsive to their needs.
-At Mindstate Psychology, we are proud to be a registered provider for Employee Assistance Programs (EAP) and offer services to organisations such as St John WA and WA Police.
+At Mindstate Psychology, we are proud to be a registered provider for Employee Assistance Programs (EAP) and offer services to organisations such as St John WA, WA Police and the Australian Defense Force.
 Through our EAP services, we provide first responders with confidential counselling, critical incident debriefing, and resilience training, tailored to the mental health needs of this unique workforce.

 Our approach to mental health support for first responders focuses on providing immediate and tailored interventions to support both the individual and their family.
 Here’s a look at how we help: